 The cold email outreach below is a great way to kickstart a relationship with a blogger or journalist.

-It references their past work, directs them to something that might interest them (based on their past work), and opens the possibilities for a longer conversation.
+It references their past work, directs them to something that might interest them (based on their past work), and opens the possibilities for more conversation.

 Here’s what I love about it:

-- The first paragraph references their recent work, showing the sender really is a fan.
+- The first paragraph references their recent work, showing the sender is a fan.

 - The email ends with a question, which opens up the chance for a longer conversation.